AtlasICL/lift_simulator/README.md

 The results from the simulation are:
 - the `.csv` / `.txt` results are in `results/data/` directory
 - the graphs for that data are in `results/charts/` directory

+The documentation and analysis of the results is located at `specification/additional_docs/documentation.md`